japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StateManagerImplV2.md

 stateSchema: StructType
 ----

-NOTE: `stateSchema` is part of the <<spark-sql-streaming-StateManager.adoc#stateSchema, StateManager Contract>> for the schema of the state.
+NOTE: `stateSchema` is part of the <<spark-sql-streaming-StateManager.md#stateSchema, StateManager Contract>> for the schema of the state.

 `stateSchema`...FIXME